The Dos and Don'ts of Lateral Flow Testing at Home

 It is still important to follow guidelines on social distancing and to wear a face covering even if your result is negative.
 Lateral flow tests are not 100% accurate and therefore you must still proceed with caution to protect yourself and those around you.

 Self-testing for Covid-19 can feel like a scary process to begin with.
-Click here to contact a member of our team to find out how we can help your staff to feel reassured when testing themselves at home.
+Click here to contact a member of our team and find out how we can help your staff to feel reassured when testing themselves at home.

 More information can be found on our website.